 We understand that the QCA proposed some optimisation of the network during the 2005 review.
-It is understood that the original intent for the reservoir was for a 5 ML raw water storage.
+We understand that the original intent for the reservoir was for 5 ML of raw water storage.
 The reservoir was repurposed to provide treated water to Gladstone Regional Council.
 We understand that the required treated water storage was only 1 ML; however, it was determined that the reuse of the existing reservoir than to construct a new reservoir of the required volume.
 Our assessment has considered the whole asset and has not taken into consideration any optimisation of the asset.